sarthyparty/ingress2gateway/pkg/i2gw/providers/nginx/README.md

 ## SSL Redirect Behavior

-The provider supports two SSL redirect annotations with different behaviors:
+The provider supports two SSL redirect annotations with identical behavior:

-* **`nginx.org/redirect-to-https`** - Creates conditional redirects that only redirect HTTP traffic (identified by `X-Forwarded-Proto: http` header)
+* **`nginx.org/redirect-to-https`** - Redirects all HTTP traffic to HTTPS with a 301 status code
-* **`ingress.kubernetes.io/ssl-redirect`** - Creates unconditional redirects that redirect all traffic to HTTPS
+* **`ingress.kubernetes.io/ssl-redirect`** - Redirects all HTTP traffic to HTTPS with a 301 status code (legacy compatibility)

 ## Examples